Zenith Stromberg Carburetter Repair Guide

 Step 3 – Remove the Needle Adjusting Screw

 The needle adjusting screw is where the o-ring is.
 This is what we need to fix.
-Removing this can be a little tricky because what holds the needle adjusting screw in place is a little star washer that grips the walls of air guide valve rod.
+Removing this is a little tricky because what holds the needle adjusting screw in place is a little star washer that grips the walls of air guide valve rod.
 The best way to remove it is by placing a drift or wooden dowel in a vise.
 Then place the piston on the dowel and very gently tap with a small hammer.
 Use a small block of wood between the piston and the hammer so you don’t strike metal against metal.

 IMPORTANT: Make sure you have the piston in the correct direction.
 You want to put the side where the needle was against the drift or dowel.
 You want to tap the piston down, thus forcing the needle adjusting screw upwards so it exits on the top of the piston.